polarfire-soc/polarfire-soc-documentation/benchmarks/dma-benchmarking/benchmarking-results/mss-pdma-benchmarking.md

 as such the performance begins to degrade at ~; 0.512MB.

-A full discussion of the impact of the L2 Cache configuration on the performance of transfers to Cached DDR is provided in the [DMA benchmarking overview readme document][DMA benchmarking overview readme document].
+A full discussion of the impact of the L2 Cache configuration on the performance of transfers to Cached DDR is provided in the [DMA benchmarking overview readme document][2].

 | **Executing From**              | **Transfer Size (Mb)** | **Peak Rate (Mb/s)** | **% of Theoretical Max Rate** |
 | ------------------------------- | ---------------------- | -------------------- | ----------------------------- |